bmcphail05/ReligiousHeterogamy/PITCHME.md

 * Interreligious parents in US are more likely to produce less religious children (Hoge 1978; Nelsen 1990; Petts & Knoester 2007).

-* <span style="color:#e49436; font-weight:bold">Research Question:</span> How does the religiosity of respondents with interreligious parents differ from respondents with same-faith parents?</span> Cross-nationally?
+* <span style="color:#e49436; font-weight:bold">Research Question:</span> How does the religiosity of respondents with interreligious parents differ from respondents with same-faith parents?
+  - Cross-nationally?

 ---
 ### <span style="color:#e49436; font-weight:bold">Data</span>